tbijl/SIGIR_2024_course_ranking_data/README.md

-# SIGR 2024 course ranking data
+# SIGIR 2024 course ranking data

 This repository contains the 2 re-ranking datasets created in the paper <TODO: INSERT FINAL PAPER TITLE>